haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/css-topics/css-practice.md

 <h2>Changing theme color scheme</h2>

-OrangeCo created a custom {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} that inherits from the Magento basic Blank theme.
+OrangeCo created a custom {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} that inherits from the Magento basic Blank theme.
 The following image illustrates how store pages look when the Blank theme is applied:

 <div style="border: 1px solid #ABABAB">